Eyevinn/whip/packages/server/README.md

 ## Usage (WebRTC Broadcasting)

 Start a WHIP endpoint on port 8000 and register a WebRTC SFU broadcaster client that creates the channels on the egress endpoint.
-Example using [@eyevinn/wrtc-egress](https://github.com/Eyevinn/wrtc-egress) library as Egress endpoint and Symphony Media Bridge as media server (SFU).
+Example using [@eyevinn/wrtc-egress](https://github.com/Eyevinn/wrtc-egress) library as Egress endpoint and Symphony Media Bridge as origin and edge media server (SFU).

 ```javascript
 import { WhipEndpoint } from "@eyevinn/whip-endpoint";